LSSTDESC/surveycodex/CONTRIBUTING.md

 - Add, update or correct information through [pull-requests](#pull-requests)

-**Showing support for** `galcheat`
+**Showing support for** `surveycodex`

 Don't have time to contribute?
-No worries, here are some other ways to show your support for `galcheat`:
+No worries, here are some other ways to show your support for `surveycodex`:

-- star the [project](https://github.com/aboucaud/galcheat) (creates visibility)
+- star the [project](https://github.com/LSSTDESC/surveycodex) (creates visibility)
 - mention it around

 ## Issues

-To create an issue, go to https://github.com/aboucaud/galcheat/issues/new, provide it with a meaningful title and a description, as well as labels if appropriate.
+To create an issue, go to https://github.com/LSSTDESC/surveycodex/issues/new, provide it with a meaningful title and a description, as well as labels if appropriate.

 ## Pull-requests

-To add, update or correct information, the first step is to setup a development environment for `galcheat` and then create feature branches for a given [pull-request](https://github.com/aboucaud/galcheat/pulls).
+To add, update or correct information, the first step is to setup a development environment for `surveycodex` and then create feature branches for a given [pull-request](https://github.com/LSSTDESC/surveycodex/pulls).

 > Note that you will have to [fork the project](https://guides.github.com/activities/forking/) to contribute.